Swimburger/DiscordTwilioBot/README.md

 - [Sockets Docs for ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-6.0)
 - [Voice TwiML Stream](https://www.twilio.com/docs/voice/twiml/stream): The Voice TwiML docs for streaming audio using websockets
 - [Websocket Manager](https://github.com/radu-matei/websocket-manager): This project isn't being used in this project, but some of the source code is used and modified to fit the needs of the project
+- [NAudio](https://github.com/naudio/NAudio): Helps change the audio from one format to anther

 ## Technology choice
 This project will be using .NET 6 and should run on all .NET supported platforms.